 Stourhead – a national trust property in Wiltshire.
 Extensive gardens and a perfect place for a spring visit with colourful Rhododendrons and Azaleas.

 Our favourite local garden at the moment is the Newt.
 It has a mix of formal gardens and wild areas and uses sculptures and hard landscaping to create unique spaces.
 Visit now, or buy a voucher and see the colour gardens in full bloom.
 It is constantly evolving adding new areas and attractions.

 Trips don’t have to be to a garden or outdoor space.
 You could go to your local nursery or garden centre.
 Have a browse, a shop (always a winner) and then have a fabulous lunch.
 We are very lucky to have some lovely local garden centres with excellent food.
 The Apple tree farm shop at Brimsmore gardens is perfect for local produce after browsing their extensive plant collection.

 Kelways in Langport is also a favourite haunt.
-Greengage gardeners love a quick lunch stop here and the food is as lovely as the plants.
+Greengage landscapers love a quick lunch stop here and the food is as lovely as the plants.
 There is a cosy outside seating area surrounded by scented and colourful plants as well as a warm indoor dining option.

 Rather than cut flowers, you could choose an attractive planter and plant it up with your mums favourite plants.
 Or of course, you could ask Greengage gardeners to prepare one for you.
 In planters you have the freedom to be more exotic as you can plant things that need to overwinter such as Cordyline or even Bamboo plants or something that needs a different PH soil.